rossfenrick/Bluemix-Guide-Node/STEP3-WATSON/README.md

 # Adding a Watson service to your app

 Here we are going to look at how to make an API to call to a Watson service on Bluemix.
-We are going to use a Watson Text To Speech service to convert the text to speech, the converted audio can download or just played back on the browser.
+We are going to use a Watson AlchemyAPI Text Extraction service to extract the keywords from the ToDo's that we type.

-Once you understand the process of making an API call, you then should be able to use the same skills to use other Watson services.

 ####If you haven’t done the Deploying a Node app to Bluemix Guide, follow these steps before starting:
 1. Clone the sample app: